codingpriya/graphic-club-landing-page/README.md

 # graphic-club-landing-page
-This is a landing page of graphic club, designed using HTML, CSS with mobile responsive.
+This is a landing page of graphic club, designed using HTML, SCSS with mobile responsive.